Consensys/doc.teku/docs/how-to/migrate-database.md

 ## Manual migration

-Users can manually migrate Teku nodes running a RocksDB database to a LevelDB2 database if the Teku node runs in [prune mode].
+Users can manually migrate Teku nodes running a RocksDB database to a LevelDB2 database if the Teku node runs in [`minimal` mode].

 :::caution